-The Bonds are the first series of bonds issued out of an aggregate of \$210,000,000 principal amount of unlimited tax bonds authorized by the District's voters for the purpose of acquiring or constructing drainage facilities.
-The Bonds are issued by the District pursuant to the terms and provisions of an order of the TCEQ, Article XVI, Section 59 of the Texas Constitution, the general laws of the State of Texas, including, without limitation, Chapters 49 and 51 of the Texas Water Code, as amended, an election held within the District, and the Bond Order.
-See "THE BONDS-Authority for Issuance."
+The Series 2021 Bonds are the third series of bonds issued out of an aggregate of \$210,000,000 principal amount of unlimited tax bonds authorized by the District's voters for the purpose of acquiring or constructing drainage facilities.
+The Series 2021A Park Bonds are the first series of bonds issued out of an aggregate of \$134,000,000 principal amount of unlimited tax bonds authorized by the District's voters for the purpose of acquiring or constructing recreational facilities.
+The Bonds are issued by the District pursuant to the terms and provisions of an order of the TCEQ, Article XVI, Section 59 of the Texas Constitution, the general laws of the State of Texas, including, without limitation, Chapters 49 and 51 of the Texas Water Code, as amended, elections held within the District, and the Bond Orders.
+See "THE BONDS-Authority for Issuance," "-Issuance of Additional Debt," "-Financing Recreational Facilities" and "INVESTMENT CONSIDERATIONS-Future Debt."